dd9jn/rfc4880bis/crypto-refresh.md

 Due to their inherent malleability, an implementation that generates a literal data packet SHOULD avoid storing any significant data in these fields.
 If the producing implementation will follow the literal data packet with a signature packet of type 0x01 (see {{signature-types}}), it SHOULD set the format octet to `u`.
 Otherwise, it SHOULD set the format octet to `b`.
-It SHOULD set the filename to a single zero octet, and the timestamp to four octets of all-zeros.
+It SHOULD set the filename to the empty string (encoded as a single zero octet), and the timestamp to zero (encoded as four zero octets).

 An application that wishes to include such filesystem metadata within a signature is advised to sign an encapsulated archive (e.g. {{PAX}}).